dwade6412/dwade6412.github.io/_notes/beginnings.md

 - Bad science
 - What happened to my curiosity?
 - How do I make this site look more [like this?](https://edwardtufte.github.io/tufte-css/)
+- What makes someone good at the craft of litigation?
 - [DHW WORKING]

 ### What am I trying to learn?